kotalco/community-api/README.md

 Kotal api server listens on port `3000` and responds to versioned api calls.

+Running the api server against real k8s cluster requires:

+- [kotal operator](https://github.com/kotalco/kotal) to deployed in the cluster
+- api server to be deployed with correct role and role bindings

 API server is listening to calls that has the form of **HTTP METHOD** `/api/{version}/{protocol}/{resource}/?{name}` for example:

 - POST `/api/v1/ethereum/nodes` to create node